arve0/metalsmith-changed/README.md

 # metalsmith-changed
-Only process files that have changed. **Must** be used with `.clean(false)`, as it uses the ctime of output files to decide if file should be processed.
+Only process files that have changed. **Must** be used with `.clean(false)`, as it removes files from the build. `Metalsmith.clean(true)` will disable this plugin.

+Writes a json file with ctimes to your `src`-folder.

 ## example